The Story of East Lawn: 1904 to present

 East Lawn Elk Grove Memorial Park and Funeral Home

-Each of the conveniently located East Lawn facilities has its own feel, East Lawn Elk Grove Memorial Park and Funeral Home in Elk Grove provides broad expanses and open areas that are the essence of the farm lands of central California.
-Open and free with the gently movement of water through quiet pond, a calming waterfall at the entrance welcomes guests to the funeral home and cemetery.
+Each of the conveniently located East Lawn facilities has its own feel.
+East Lawn Elk Grove Memorial Park, founded in 1963, provides broad expanses and open areas that are the essence of the farm lands of central California.
+Open and free with the gently movement of water through quiet pond, a calming waterfall at the entrance welcomes guests to the funeral home, added in 1988, and cemetery.

 East Lawn Children’s Park